boardsource/docs/build_guides/rechteck.md

 # Step 8 Enjoy.

-Thank you for buying a Rechtek keyboard from Boardsource we really hope you enjoy it.
+Thank you for buying a Rechteck keyboard from Boardsource we really hope you enjoy it.